zipped-album/zap/README.md

 * **Why is fullscreen mode only working on the first display in a multi-display setup?**

-  Because Tkinter is not really aware of multiple displays.
-Currently, I could only make fullscreen mode use the current display on Windows.
+  Because Tkinter is not really aware of multiple displays, unfortunately.